simul/simul.github.io/changelist.md

 Wed 09 Sep : Fix for aurorae variables.md
 Wed 09 Sep : Platform ptr.
 Wed 09 Sep : Minor change to clouds.sfx
-Wed 09 Sep : Unifying changes from 4.2a: PrecipitationGridDivisors, updated precipitation rendering with PrecipitationLayerInfo, Debug Overlays for Rain and Queries and initial change for Unity D3D12.

 <hr>